Madeleine Egle

 Madeleine Egle (born 21 August 1998) is an Austrian luger.
 She won bronze at the 2016 Winter Youth Olympics and in 2018 another bronze medal at the 2018 Olympics in Pyeongchang.

 Career

 Egle turned pro in 2015 at the age of 16.
 She debuted at the FIL World Luge Championships during the 2015 FIL World Luge Championships.
-A year later she won her first career medal in the 2016 Winter Youth Olympics in Lillehammer, Norway.
+A year later she won her first career medal at the 2016 Winter Youth Olympics in Lillehammer, Norway.

 She made her Olympics debut at the 2018 Winter Olympics in PyeongChang, South Korea.
 Egle won a bronze medal during the team relay event.